NullableV1/File-Organizer/README.md

 ###  Method 1: Using a JAR file (Recommended)

-Open a terminal in the same directory as the java file Creating the .class , .jar files :
+Open a terminal in the same directory as the java file, create the .class , .jar files :
 ```bash
 javac FileOrganizer.java
 jar cfe FileOrganizer.jar FileOrganizer FileOrganizer.class